-Buying safe food is the first step.
-To ensure freshness, refrigerated items (such as meat, dairy, eggs, and fish) should be put in your cart last.
-Keep meats separate from other items, especially produce.
-If your drive home is longer than 1 hour, consider putting these items in a cooler to keep them fresh.
+Put refrigerated items (such as meat, dairy, eggs, and fish) in your cart last.
+Keep meats separate from produce and other items you eat raw.
+If your drive home is longer than 1 hour, consider putting these items in a cooler or insulated bag to keep them fresh.

 When purchasing packaged meat, poultry, or fish, check the expiration date on the label.
-Even if the expiration date is still acceptable, don't buy fish or meats that smell or look strange.
+Even if the expiration date is still good, don't buy fish or meats that smell or look strange.

 Refrigerating and Freezing

-Before you put the groceries away, check the temperature of your refrigerator and freezer.
-Your refrigerator should be set for 40Â°F (5Â°C) and your freezer should be set to 0Â°F (â18Â°C) or lower.
+Set your refrigerator to 40Â°F (5Â°C) and your freezer to 0Â°F (â18Â°C) or lower.
 These chilly temperatures will help keep any bacteria in your foods from multiplying.
-If your refrigerator doesn't have a thermostat, it's a good idea to invest in a thermometer for the fridge and freezer.
+If your refrigerator doesn't have a thermostat, use an appliance thermometer to be sure the fridge and freezer are at the right temperatures.

-Of course, refrigerated and frozen items should be put away first.
+Put away refrigerated and frozen food first.
 Here are some quick tips to remember for foods that need to be kept cool:

 - Keep eggs in the original carton on a shelf in your refrigerator (most refrigerator doors don't keep eggs cold enough).